-All trees on this page are members of the Soapberry order of flowering plants.
+All trees on this page are members of the Sapindale order of flowering plants, which includes the Maple (Acer) and Horse Chestnut families.

 Maple Family